 Then, you would compare the various models – by doing your research, you realize what features you absolutely have to have, and which ones you can stand to live without.

-In the end, you go to the lot ready to make an informed decision based off your goals and your research.
+In the end, you go to the lot ready to make an informed decision based on your goals and your research.

 Choosing the best way to share your story is the same concept.